telefonicaid/fiware-enablers/package-generator/README.md

 ## Introduction

 The package generator is a tool for migrating from PaaS Manager to Murano.
 It involves mainly two functionalities:
-- generate murano package from PaaS Manager products.
+- generate Murano package from PaaS Manager products.
 - generate Murano environment templates from PaaS Manager blueprint templates.
+- generate a Murano package from a json with the information

 ## Build and install
 The following software must be installed (e.g. using apt-get on Debian and Ubuntu,